ddbnl/office365-audit-log-collector/README.md

 ## Requirements:
 - Office365 tenant;
-- Azure application created for this script (see instructions)
+- Azure app registration created for this script (see instructions)
 - AzureAD tenant ID;
-- Client key of the new Azure application;
+- Client key of the new Azure app registration;
-- Secret key (created in the new Azure application, see instructions);
+- Secret key (created in the new Azure app registration, see instructions);
-- App permissions to access the API's for the new Azure application (see instructions);
+- App permissions to access the APIs for the new Azure application (see instructions);
-- Subscription to the API's of your choice (General/Sharepoint/Exchange/AzureAD/DLP, run AuditLogSubscription script and follow the instructions).
+- Subscription to the APIs of your choice (General/Sharepoint/Exchange/AzureAD/DLP, run AuditLogSubscription script and follow the instructions).

 ## Instructions: